Bits ‘n’ Pieces

 Is chocolate addictive?

-Harsh critics might say these people need to just use willpower to quit whatever they have become dependent on.
-While others might point out that addiction to chocolate can be just like addiction to any other chemical substance.
+Harsh critics might say these people need to use willpower to quit whatever they have become dependent on.
+While others might point out that addiction to chocolate can be just like addiction to any other chemical.
 The terminology is ill-defined but the take-home message is that even when a particular food or drug is described as “non-addictive”, that only means it’s not phsyically addictive.
 You can still become addicted to it.
 So be careful folks.

 Wasn’t there a study which proved chocolate helps you lose weight?